Companies Compliance Facilitation Scheme, 2026 (CCFS-2026)

 - before issue of notice by the adjudicating officer, or

-the proceedings under sections 92 and 137 shall be concluded and no penalty shall be levied.
+- within 30 days from the date of notice, the proceedings under sections 92 and 137 shall be concluded and no penalty shall be levied.

 However, where: